 Physical therapies are more generally utilised as part of a multi-disciplinary pain management programme.
 The techniques used may include gentle exercise and weight bearing, as well as hydrotherapy.

 A commonly used technique is Desensitisation, which is designed to reduce sensitivity by focusing on how different materials feel against unaffected parts of the body.

 Relaxation techniques and guidance on pacing yourself are skills which are very useful on a daily basis.
 Occupational therapists are often brought in to help CRPS sufferers develop these skills.

 This is one of the oldest treatments used for CRPS.
+Although Graded Motor Imagery encompasses a number of techniques, perhaps the best known is Mirror Box Therapy.
 The equipment is simple, comprising a box and a specially placed mirror.
 Using the unaffected limb, the idea is to trick the person’s brain into thinking that the symptoms of CRPS have disappeared.